CodeFromAnywhere/react-with-native/modules/key-value-markdown-js/README.md

-## getParagraphsRecursively
+## getKvmdItemsRecursively

-Max. indexation depth: 3,
+recursively dives into the Chunk to get all kvmd items

-recursively dives into the Chunk to get all paragraphs inside
+NB: this doesn't have a reference to its parent yet, but this will be added in fs-orm on the fly because the key for that is based on the model name

 ### Returns: array